 - Thickness of the lines [0.0, 1.0].
 Default 0.2.

 - Antialiasing.
 Improves the visual quality, but decreases performance.
-Default true.
+Default ‘Nice’.

 The next area is ‘Image‘ (3), in which you can modify:

 - Color blend operation, similar to those used in Photoshop.
-Default ‘Multiply‘.
+Default ‘Overlay‘.

 - Coloring modes, to choose between: solid, color gradients and HUE gradients.
 Default ‘Solid’.

 The ‘Color’ (4) area is used to modify color parameters and you must activate it (in the small circle near the label) to be able to use it.
-The same happens with the last area ‘Glow‘ (5).
-It is used to activate a Glow effect.
-May decrease performance.
+In ‘Advanced settings’ you can adjust some parameters related to the ‘Layer’ mode.

-Pressing at 6 will go to the online help and in the ‘Reset‘ button (7) some parameters will return to their default values.
+Pressing at ‘[doc]’ will go to the online help and in the ‘Reset‘ button some parameters will return to their default values.

 I said that there are three different modes.
 The first one is ‘Screen‘ and is the one used by default.
 It makes the effect apply to the whole screen.
 Another mode is ‘Layer‘ and with it you can apply the effect only to the layers you want.

 Simply select the layers you want and they will be the only ones in which the effect is applied.
-If you see any accuracy faults, you can adjust the sensitivity with ‘Depth threshold‘.
+If you see any accuracy faults, you can adjust the sensitivity with ‘Depth threshold‘ at ‘Advanced settings’.

-With ‘Depth‘ mode you can select the depth range in which you want the effect to occur.
-The range starts at the ‘Near‘ distance of the camera and reaches the distance ‘Far‘.
+With ‘Distance‘ mode you can select the depth curve to modulate the effects strength.
+The range starts at the ‘Near‘ distance of the camera and ends at ‘Far‘.

-Any questions you have, we will be happy to answer you in our mail:
+Any questions or suggestions you have, we will be happy to answer you in our mail: